-Hou Yimin (1930), Gaoyang, Hebei Province, belongs to the Mongol minority.
+Hou Yimin (1930-2023), Gaoyang, Hebei Province, belonged to the Mongol minority.
 He enrolled in the National Beiping Arts College in 1946, where he joined the underground Communist Party cell.
 He graduated from the Oil Painting Research Class of the Central Academy of Fine Arts, where he studied under the Soviet painter Konstantin Maksimov, in 1957.
 He is a professor in the Central Academy of Fine Arts, and an expert in oil painting, fresco, and paper-cuts.

 Aside from painting oils and designing posters, Hou has also been involved in designing the motives for the Chinese currency.
 He painted the well-known portrait of a steelworker, which adorned the 5-yuan note of the set that went into circulation in 1958, and took part in the design work for the currency set that was used from the 1980s onwards.